Literature / How to Live Safely in a Science Fictional Universe

 This book contains examples of:

-- A Boy and His X: A time-machine repairman, his neurotic robot and his time-erased dog.
+- A Boy and His X: A time-machine repairman, his neurotic operating system and his time-erased dog.

 - Alternate Universe: Charles visits a few, and encounters other versions of himself, but ultimately is stuck in his own universe.